 Thursday, September 15 at 1 PM – 5 PM

-Historian Jared Hardesty will talk about his book, Unfreedom: Slavery and Dependence in Eighteenth Century Boston, on Wednesday, September 14 at 6:30 PM at the Old North Church & Historic Site in Boston’s North End.
-Details and registration at http://bit.ly/2bNiXkz.
+Historian Jared Hardesty talked about his book, Unfreedom: Slavery and Dependence in Eighteenth Century Boston, on Wednesday, September 14 at 6:30 PM at the Old North Church & Historic Site in Boston’s North End.

 Professor Hardesty is a historian of colonial America and the Atlantic World.
 His research investigates the contours of slavery, labor, and the nature of power in British North America.
 He completed a B.A. in History at Ohio Northern University and a MA and Ph.D. in History from Boston College and is currently an Assistant Professor of History at Western Washington University.
 His book, “Unfreedom: Slavery and Dependence in Eighteenth-Century Boston” (Early American Places Series, New York University Press), examines the lived experience of slaves in eighteenth-century Boston.

 Both programs were brought to you by the Old North Foundation in partnership with the Royall House and Slave Quarters.